 Virginia is survived by sons Jerry Bob McCollom and wife Carolyn, Ted McCollom, Jr. and wife Marilyn; daughters Carol Turnbo and husband Hal, Kathrin Raby-Keim and husband Gary; brothers Bob Edge and Paul Leffingwell; sister Patricia Kennedy; brother-in-law Tom McCollom and wife; grandchildren Bitsy Lansford, Paul Raby, Jeremy McCollom, Kim Stone, Cindy Collier, Michaela Turnbo, Tate Turnbo, Theo McCollom, and Clint McCollom; 26 great-grandchildren, and 5 great-great grandchildren; and numerous other family.

 She was preceded in death by husband Theodore D. McCollom, parents Eston Edge and Virginia Kelly, sister Billye Jacklyn Johnson, son-in-law Thomas Raby, grandson James F. Raby and wife Candice, and grandparents Clint and Inez D. Harrison.

-To plant a tree in memory of Virginia McCollom, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Virginia McCollom, please visit Tribute Store

 Services for Virginia McCollom

 There are no events scheduled.
-You can still show your support by planting a tree in memory of Virginia McCollom.
+You can still show your support by sending flowers directly to the family, or planting a memorial tree in memory of Virginia McCollom.